darakelyan/SmashBerry/README.md

 # SmashSisters
-Smash brothers but for the Rasberry
+Smash brothers but for the Blueberry pi